 I was a figure skater with perfect balance.

-But, a symptom of a brain tumour is unsteadiness.
+However, a symptom of a brain tumour is unsteadiness.

 The Brain Tumour Foundation of Canada wants the public to be aware of the above eight signs.